abeguly/stock-analysis/README.md

 ## Summary
-Refactoring can have both advantages and disadvantages:
+We sumamrized below advatages and disadvantages of refactoring in general and for VBA script.

 Advantages:
 * Faster results
 * Run for a bigger population

 Disadvantages:
 * Code can get over-complicated